ysthakur/CMSC320-Notes/Midterm 2 Review.md

 1. Make sure you deeply understand accuracy, precision and recall.
 	- What happens if you flip precision and recall to be about the negative class, is that valid?
 	- Can you come up with three examples of when you’d use precision and recall?
+		- Precision:
-		- Precision: If you're a (good) judge, you want to make sure everyone you convict is actually a bad person, even if you miss some bad people
+			- If you're a (good) judge, you want to make sure everyone you convict is actually a bad person, even if you miss some bad people
+			- Loans
+		- Recall:
-			- Recall: If you're a dictator executing people, you want to make sure all your enemies are executed, even if you execute a few innocent people
+			- If you're a dictator executing people, you want to make sure all your enemies are executed, even if you execute a few innocent people
+			- Fraud alerts
 	- Do you ever care about both?
 2. Log Loss was mentioned briefly, but it would be fun to create a question that plays with the model’s confidence in its predictions, the thing log loss cares about.
 3. When might 80% accuracy not be meaningful?
 If your data is super heavy with one particular class, how might you better see what’s going on with the model?